hiatus01/flask-boilerplate/README.md

   Users can register or log in via the `/auth` endpoint.

 - **Dashboard & Key Redemption:**
   After logging in, users can access `/dashboard` and redeem keys to upgrade their account subscriptions.
+This is where your app content should go

 - **Admin Panel:**
   Visit `/admin` to log in as an admin.
 Once authenticated, you can generate a new key by selecting a subscription tier or delete an existing key by its value.